How to grind tobacco at home. Drying tobacco at home

 - "Gold Virginia"

 A variety of tobacco that has gained worldwide fame.
-Delicate, slightly sweet taste will bring moments of pleasure to the true connoisseur of excellent tobacco.
-And the fruity fragrant smoke of "Golden Virginia" imperceptibly dissolve in the air.
-Tobacco of this variety is easily fermented.
-Used as a base ingredient in all smoking tobacco blends.
+The delicate, slightly sweet taste will bring moments of pleasure to the true connoisseur of excellent tobacco.
+And the fruity, aromatic smoke of “Golden Virginia” will imperceptibly dissolve into the air.
+This variety of tobacco is easily fermented.
+Used as a base ingredient in all smoking tobacco mixtures.

 - Maryland Tobacco

 One of the legendary varieties.
 When finished, it has a light amber color.
-A pleasant, sweetish taste with a fruity aftertaste will not leave indifferent lovers of weak varieties.
-A gentle, warm aroma will envelop the lover of smoking in an easy chair and dreaming about distant lands.
+The pleasant, sweetish taste with a fruity aftertaste will not leave lovers of weak varieties indifferent.
+A gentle, warm aroma will envelop the lover of smoking in an easy chair and dreaming of distant lands.
 The variety is early, the yield is high.
-It is used alone and in the preparation of some smoking tobacco mixtures.
+It is used independently and in the preparation of some smoking tobacco mixtures.

-This variety is so popular that it has been nicknamed "Tramp Tobacco".
+This variety is so popular that it is nicknamed “Hobo Tobacco.”
 Strong taste for a real man.
-The aroma is deep, "heavy".
+The aroma is deep, “heavy”.
 A universal variety that can be grown in the northern regions of Russia, as it is very early.
 Resistant to fungal diseases, not afraid of damp, cold summers.

-The variety of tobacco was cultivated by the Indians along the banks of the famous river, after which it was named.
-It has a unique aroma of prunes with a vanilla plume.
+The tobacco variety was cultivated by the Indians along the banks of the famous river, after which it was named.
+It has a unique aroma of prunes with a vanilla trail.
 Easily fermented.
 Very unpretentious.
 Mainly used as a pipe.

 One of the popular varieties.
 Named after the state of Kentucky.
-Where are vast tobacco plantations located.
+Where there are extensive tobacco plantations.
 Virtually no sucrose.
-Nut aroma gives pleasure, pleasant, slightly tart taste.
-Fermentation is not subjected.
+The nutty aroma gives pleasure, pleasant, slightly tart taste.
+Does not undergo fermentation.
 Unpretentious.
-Unlike other varieties, after drying, it is simply cut, which makes its cultivation affordable even for beginners.
+Unlike other varieties, it is simply cut after drying, which makes its cultivation accessible even to beginners.

-Early maturing variety.
-Versatile: hardy and disease resistant.
+Early ripening variety.
+Versatile: picky and disease resistant.
 Semi-aromatic, which does not make it unclaimed.
-The tobacco of this variety has a slightly "rough", masculine taste.
-The aroma contains "coniferous" notes.
-Used as tobacco for making cigarettes and as a pipe version.
+This type of tobacco has a slightly “rougher”, masculine taste.
+The aroma contains “pine” notes.
+Used as tobacco for making cigarettes and as a pipe option.

 - “Dukat Crimean”

-Variety of domestic selection based on Turkish tobaccos.
-Very fragrant, sweet, slightly licorice flavor.
+A variety of domestic selection based on Turkish tobaccos.
+Very aromatic, sweet, with a slightly licorice flavor.
 Unpretentious.
 The leaves are very large, up to 60 cm long.
 It ferments easily, acquiring a red-brown color.
-Cigarette - pipe.
+Cigarette-pipe.

 - "Trapezond"